pdav/casan/README.md

 - don't modify the tabulation size in your editor configuration: it should remain the standard 8 column, as with your printer.
     So, indentation is a combination of tabulations or spaces.
-- SOS master code is documented via Doxygen.
+- CASAN master code is documented via Doxygen.
 To generate the complete documentation, you need `doxygen`, `dot` (part of graphviz) and `pdflatex`: just type `make pdf` in `./master` directory.
-- SOS slave code is documented via Doxygen.
+- CASAN slave code is documented via Doxygen.
 To generate the complete documentation, you need `doxygen`, `dot` (part of graphviz) and `pdflatex`: just type `make pdf` in `./arduino/libraries` directory.